mazzers/voiceRecorder/README.md

 # voiceRecorder

-# latest apk is in build folder
+# latest apk is in app folder